krsion/FiveInARow/README.md

 - Five In a Row is also called [Gomoku](https://en.wikipedia.org/wiki/Gomoku)
 - This is the freestyle version - winning line can be longer than 5
 - Player has blue crosses, Bot has red circles
+- Player Vs Player also possible
 - To make a move, click on an empty cell
-- After game over, you can click "RESET" for new game and now will start the party that didn't start last time
+- After game over, you can click "RESET" and the one who didn't start last game will start now.

 ## Developer Big Picture Documentation
 This project uses the MVC Architecture and Events